Selenium: The Tool That Defined Browser Automation

 Why "Selenium"?

 The joke stuck.
-The name was memorable and referenced the chemistry connection between the two elements.
+The name was memorable, and the chemistry reference to curing the competition proved prophetic.

 The Evolution: From Hack to Framework